 Melanie can be reached at firstname.lastname@example.org.

 Joe McKenzie is the library’s Director.

 Joe can be reached at joemcken

-Amy Butala Pihl is an Information Services Librarian and has been hunting down the answers to reference questions at the Information Desk since 2009.
+Amy Butala Pihl was an Information Services Librarian and was hunting down the answers to reference questions at the Information Desk from 2009-2015.
 She hails from Southern California, but a brief stint as a soccer player at Kansas Wesleyan University led Amy to plant her roots in central Kansas with her husband.
 Amy is the proud owner of a weird but wonderful, accident-prone blue parrotlet who is currently on her 11th life.
 She spends her free time cooking, writing on her blog and lamenting the fact that “Gilmore Girls” is over.